biocypher/biochatter-paper/manuscript.md

 All authors read and approved the final manuscript.

 ## Acknowledgements

 We thank Hanna Schumacher, Daniel Dimitrov, Pau Badia i Mompel, and Aurelien Dugourd for feedback on the original draft of the manuscript and the software.

+SL has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 965193 (DECIDER).

 ## Conflict of Interest

 JSR reports funding from GSK, Pfizer and Sanofi and fees from Travere Therapeutics, Stadapharm and Astex Pharmaceuticals.

 ## References {.page_break_before}